-- Set initial targets for own professional development (in Online portfolio) - Regularly add evidence to Online portfolio, as specified in the handbook (at least weekly) - Towards the end of the block, select a bundle of evidence from Online portfolio to demonstrate progress towards meeting the criteria set down.
+- Set initial targets for own professional development (in PebblePad) - Regularly add evidence to PebblePad, as specified in the handbook (at least weekly) - Towards the end of the block, select a bundle of evidence from your online portfolio to demonstrate progress towards meeting the criteria set down.
 Demonstrating the impact of their teaching on pupil progress, and for final block, the Teacher Standards.
-Further details on how to create a bundle are given in the IPD module assessment brief and on Online portfolio. - Reflect on progress against targets for that block by completing the reflection in Online portfolio - Engage and discuss with their mentor as they complete the summative (end of placement) review - see below for further details - trainees must then upload this to Online portfolio - Meet with their university tutor for a 'viva' to present and discuss their evidence.
-This will be their final assessment for the module and will take place at the end of the assessed block. - Set focused targets for their ECT years in professional development (in Online portfolio)
+Further details on how to create a bundle are given in the IPD module assessment brief and on your on-line portfolio. - Reflect on progress against targets for that block by completing the reflection in your online portfolio - Engage and discuss with their mentor as they complete the summative (end of placement) review - see below for further details - trainees must then upload this to your online portfolio - Meet with their university tutor for a 'viva' to present and discuss their evidence.
+This will be their final assessment for the module and will take place at the end of the assessed block. - Set focused targets for their next steps in professional development (on PebblePad)